 Digital Accessibility Guidance by other Universities

-Excellent resources to understand digital accessibility regulations that came into force on September 2018.
-Comparative with the Finnish ESAVI guidance.
+Excellent resources to understand digital accessibility provided by European universities.
+Study by The Finnish Institute of Technology (FITech) courses produced by Tampere University and MOOCs of Hochschule der Medien Stuttgart.
 Benchmark Glasgow and Harvard guidelines and resources to make your content accessible.

 Digital accessibility regulations came into force on September 2018.
 This regulation implements the EU directive on the accessibility of the websites and mobile applications of public sector bodies into UK law.